AdamB64/realtime_chat/README.md

 this is an realtime chat website that i am making as something to do that allows users to make an account and then login and view a blog that gets saved and one on one chats and group chats

-all the install you need to run the website on your machine try first npm install and if that doesnt work for all of them do the next line npm install dotenv express http ws path bcrypt express-session connect-mongo express-ws multer
+all the install you need to run the website on your machine<br>
+try first npm install and if that doesnt work for all of them do the next line<br>
+npm install dotenv express http ws path bcrypt express-session connect-mongo express-ws multer

 to get this to work also make an file called .env and have this in it SESSION_SECRET='relace with random string between 15 to 25'<br>